AviusX/linux-navigator/README.md

 chmod +x ./install.sh
 ```

-## How to use
+## Usage

+  #### General

    1. After installation, simple run `nn` in any directory to view all directories in your pwd.
    2. Enter the directory number to go into that directory.
    3. Once you reach your desired directory, enter any letter to stop.

+  #### Viewing all directories
+   1. Type `nn -a` or `nn --all` to view all directories (both hidden and non-hidden)
+   2. Navigate the same way as you would with general usage.

+  #### Viewing hidden directories only
+   1. Type `nn -h` or `nn --hidden` to view hidden directories only.
+   2. Navigate the same way as you would with general usage.

+  #### Viewing help
+   1. Type `nn --help` to view print help and view command usage and options.

 ## Uninstallation